laminlabs/lamin-blog/docs/perturbench.md

 `*` These authors contributed equally.

-Altana & Ishita re-curated the datasets, scripts, and notebooks.
+Altana & Ishita curated the datasets, scripts, and notebooks with LaminDB.

 Sunny & Yan advised on the project.
-Yan developed the original curation and preprocessing notebooks.
+Yan developed the original curation notebooks & scripts.

 Alex supervised the project.